open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-bunyan/README.md

 If the OpenTelemetry SDK is not configured with a Logger provider, then this added stream will be a no-op.

-The logs bridge can be disabled with the `enableLogsBridge: false` option.
+The logs bridge can be disabled with the `disableLogsBridge: true` option.

 ### Log injection